Meet TDP HQ!

 Tommy O’Neil, LMSW

-Senior Product & Operations Manager, Brooklyn, he/him
+Senior Product and Operations Manager, Brooklyn, he/him

 His father, Rich, brings him to The Dinner Party.
 When he was a teenager, his father’s sudden death terraformed his life.
 He finds his grief to be a beautifully complex companion, a continuation of the relationship he has with his dad.
 He loves connecting with fellow grievers to hold space for the complexities of our losses and our lives after, co-hosting an Affinity Table for male-identifying grievers.